 Toy Company Collections

-A significant number of toys in The Strong’s collections are organized according to manufacturers because of the history of those particular companies and their association with particular types of toys.
+A significant number of toys in The Strong’s collections are organized according to manufacturers because of the history of those companies and their association with types of toys.
 All the types of toys represented here are also represented in other ways under the heading Toy Collections.

 See also “I’d Like to Thank All the Little People.”